Careers at Lifespan Health System

 Focus on Quality Outcomes

-At all levels — patient, unit, department, and organization — Miriam Hospital nurses focus on improving the care delivery system to achieve quality outcomes.
+At all levels — patient, unit, department, and organization — The Miriam Hospital nurses focus on improving the care delivery system to achieve quality outcomes.

 Our nurses: